• Skip to primary navigation

 Most of the older pictures I had of these sweet pecans were simple snapshots of the pecans on a party table.

-I’ve made them for baby showers, bridal showers, and all kinds of holiday get-togethers.
+I’ve made this treat for baby showers, bridal showers, and all kinds of holiday get-togethers.
 They’re a pretty budget-friendly treat to make too!

 This is one of those recipes I’ve been making for years, and I have no idea where it originally came from.